Summer Research Program for Veterinary Student

 Application for a Summer Research Fellowship

-Applications are due February 13, 2015 and are comprised of: (1) a cover page; (2) a research proposal prepared in consultation with a faculty mentor; (3) a letter from the applicant describing the anticipated benefits of the experience; and (4) a statement from the faculty mentor.
+Applications are due the second Friday in February and are comprised of: (1) a cover page; (2) a research proposal prepared in consultation with a faculty mentor; (3) a letter from the applicant describing the anticipated benefits of the experience; and (4) a statement from the faculty mentor.

 Application Review Process:

 Applications will be reviewed by the three-member SVM Student Research Committee.
 Criteria include: 1) scientific merit, 2) clarity of presentation, 3) perceived level of student participation in preparation of the application and execution of the project, 4) faculty mentor commitment to the project (i.e., does the mentor have a strong record of research in the area of the application as evidenced by publications and/or extramural funding).
-Applicants will receive written notification of whether or not they will receive a fellowship by March 13, 2015.
+Applicants will receive written notification of whether or not they will receive a fellowship within two weeks of the original submission date.

 Applicants cannot be concurrently enrolled in a graduate degree program.
 At least two positions each year are reserved for students from veterinary schools other than USU.
 This program is designed to offer veterinary students an opportunity to engage in cutting-edge biomedical research over a 12-week period during the summer.
 The summer research program offers veterinary students an opportunity to discover the benefit of a veterinary career that includes research and to evaluate research as a career option.

 Successful applicants will receive a $5,000 summer stipend.
-The Merial Veterinary Scholars Program provides partial support for this program.
+The Boehringer Ingelheim Veterinary Scholars Program provides partial support for this program.
 Participants are expected to make a full-time commitment to their research project for a 12-week period between the beginning of May and the end of August.

 For More Information: